Pexels

 10. There are Heaps of Fun Events Going On

 New Zealand celebrates its winter seasons with a bunch of pretty awesome festivals and there is a lot going on in spring and autumn as well.
-For instance, the Queenstown Winter Festival (June), WOMAD (July), Matariki (July) and the Russell Birdman (July) festivals are just some of the events you can enjoy in winter, i.e. the off-season.
-In the shoulder seasons, events include the Wildfoods Festival (March), Wellington on a Plate (October), Whitianga Scallops Festival (September) and the Victorian Fete (November).
+For instance, WOMAD (March), Matariki (July), Wellington on a Plate (May), Russell Birdman (July), Wildfoods Festival (March), and the Oamaru Victorian Fete (November) are just some of the events you can enjoy in the shoulder and low seasons.

 Don’t believe us?
-Then just take a look at the 5 Winter Festivals in New Zealand and the Top New Zealand Events in 2021.
+Then just take a look at the 5 Winter Festivals in New Zealand and The Top New Zealand Events & Festivals.

-This is an essential tip for working holidaymakers: although it is true that there tend to be more jobs advertised in summer, there is also exponentially more applicants for each job, making harder to get a job in summer.
+This is an essential tip for working holidaymakers: although it is true that there tend to be more jobs advertised in summer, there are also exponentially more applicants for each job, making it harder to land a job in summer.
 In the ideal scenario, you’d get yourself a job in mid-spring, work through summer and travel in the shoulder and off-season to make the most of your time in New Zealand.

 Pixabay© Pixabay

-By the way, if you are looking to give it back to granny, here is our selection of fun gift to bring back home from New Zealand.
+By the way, if you are looking to give it back to granny, check out our 10 Fun Gifts to Bring Back from New Zealand.

 Pexels© Pexels